Amir1887/Myanmar-Flood/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Node.js**: A JavaScript runtime for server-side programming.
 - **Prisma: An ORM for database modeling and querying with PostgreSQL.
+- **Tailwind CSS: A utility-first CSS framework for styling the frontend.
+- **Clerk: An authentication and user management service to handle user sign-up, sign-in, and access control.
 - **Retool**: A platform to build internal tools and dashboards for visualizing collected data.
 - **Azure Web App**: PaaS by Azure to deploy the Express application.
 - **Azure Static Web Apps**: PaaS by Azure to deploy static assets (React App).